 If you are looking to add some volume, body and bounce to your hair, this is one way to go about it!
 The activated charcoal to absorbs any of the excess oil.
 This means that you won’t use as much product and won’t need to wash your hair as frequently too!
 Learn more about the charcoal benefits to see if it covers any of your other hair concerns.

-Who should use a charcoal treatment?
+Who should use an activated charcoal treatment?

 The treatment is recommended to be used by those who have dry and damaged hair.
 If you are wanting to try and restore those damaged strands, this is the product for you.
 It doesn’t matter the colour of your hair, even blondes can use this shampoo.
 Although the product does come out black and appears a little daunting, we promise it won’t turn your blonde mane into a black beauty!

 How often to use it?